mrinal054/TKV-AutoQC/README.md

     └── Rework/

 ```
-3. Run Excel generation script to create the input files for the model.
-This script has tags to change the Excel format depending on which task the user wants to run (Acc/Rew vs Reject, Accept vs Rework, or multiclass).
-The output Excels meet the trainer input requirements outlined in the following section.
+5. Run the Excel generation script to create the model-input workbooks.
+This script preserves the existing split assignments, verifies that the source logs remain patient-disjoint, and supports Acc/Rew vs Reject, Accept vs Rework, or multiclass output formats.
+The output Excel files meet the trainer input requirements outlined in the following section.
     - `GenerateInputExcel_Flexible.py`